cs50nestm/cs50labs/debugging/README.md

 This will toggle comments on and off.

+### Rubber Duck Debugging

+Yes, this is actually a thing!
+The idea is to explain your code, line-by-line, to a rubber duck, or another inanimate object.
+In describing what our code is supposed to do, and observing what it actually does, our error can become apparent.
+Forcing ourselves to explain code line-by-line can provide a deeper understanding as well.

 ### Compile and test code frequently

 In general, it's a good idea to compile and run our code after every change we make to get immediate feedback.
 This way when we do have a bug, we can be fairly certain it is contained in the new segment of code we just finished writing.